Uberchurch1/Embedded-sys-lab/Junior Design Project/Week 4 Markdown.md

 #### 12:45-2:30pm
 Worked on getting the tremolo effect to work
 * Since fluidsynth does not have a native tremolo effect (or aftertouch for that matter), we needed to manually implement it
-* Tremolo effect is essentially just a changing of volume based on the frequency?
+* Tremolo is essentially created by quickly changing the volume up and down to produce a wavering sound
-* Our original implementation, tried to create multiple threads to adjust the volume (which is essentially what tremolo is), but this caused the frame rate to drop significantly.
-It was really bad, probably because of the numerous thread creations.
+* Our original implementation tried to create multiple threads to adjust the volume, but this caused the frame rate to drop significantly.

 We decided to look at and test other effects that could replace tremolo:
 * Expression (which is a percentage of volume)